fluttercandies/ff_annotation_route/README.md

 -s, --[no-]save                Whether save the arguments into the local
                                It will execute the local arguments if run "ff_route" without any arguments
 ```
-### Navigator1.0
+### Navigator 1.0

-you can see full demo in example/
+you can see full demo in example
 #### Main.dart

 ```dart